sherifmagdy32/gaming_os_tweaker/README.md

 I dont take credit for the scripts, since I got parts of it from many different places.
 I didnt kept all the urls and I didnt wanted to give credit to some only, so end up not giving to anyone.

 People keep making big youtube videos or articles for very small chunks or single tweak(s), repeating the same thing, good ones are the minority.
 Some may even charge for this kind of tweaking.
+Here you may get all or almost all of it.

+> If you have any suggestions, additions or corrections, feel free to create an issue and/or PR.

 ---